 What Is the IRS Statute of Limitations on Unfiled Tax Returns?

-There is no statute of limitations on unfiled tax returns.
 If you don’t file taxes, the timeline for the statute of limitations never starts.
 This means that the IRS can go back indefinitely, but in most cases, the IRS only looks back six years.
 However, this timeline can change if tax evasion or other serious issues are involved.

 IRS Statute of Limitations